cryscan/project-chen/_posts/2021-2-3-market-research.markdown

 For large companies, though motion capture is available to them, it is still not easy to be applied on non-humanoid characters.
 For small game studios, this technique can save their games from low quality animations and complex animation controllers.

-In terms of individuals, the project will affect animators/animation programmers the most.
+In terms of individuals working in those companies, the project will affect animation programmers the most.
 Making complicated animation state machines will be a past.
 The design of character controller won't be ever more intuitive, since all animation staff is totally decoupled from it.

+It's still not clear to me how it will change the life of animators.
+Not all animations can be generated, and key-framing is still needed for stylized animations.
+Maybe it can release them from key-framing animations that must look physically correct (which are sometimes more difficult).